-In collaboration RISD’s department of History of Art and Visual Culture, the Museum offers selected art-history concentrators an opportunity to earn HAVC credit working for a semester in a curatorial department or with the Museum’s conservator, depending on departmental needs.
+In collaboration with RISD’s History of Art and Visual Culture department, the Museum offers selected art history concentrators an opportunity to earn HAVC credit working for a semester in a curatorial department or with the Museum’s conservator, depending on departmental needs.
 This program, administered by HAVC, allows students to learn firsthand about the behind-the-scenes activities in the Museum.
-Click here for more info.

 RISD Graduate Research Assistantships in the RISD Museum

 The Museum participates in RISD’s Graduate Studies Research Assistantship program, allowing selected graduate students to work in the Museum for the academic year.
-Openings vary and usually range from curatorial to museum education, installation, and graphic design, providing students insight into potential career paths in museums.
+Openings vary and usually range from curatorial to museum education, installation, digital content, and graphic design, providing students insight into potential career paths in museums.
 Graduate Studies administers the program.

 Summer Internship Program

-The RISD Museum’s paid summer internships offer undergraduate and graduate students the opportunity to gain professional experience.
+The RISD Museum’s summer internships offer undergraduate and graduate students the opportunity to gain professional experience.
 Working within one of the Museum’s departments, interns receive an honorarium and contribute to timely projects to learn about the various activities that take place in the Museum.
-Participants are encouraged to arrange for academic credit at their home institutions.
-The deadline for submitting applications is January 25, 2015.
-Download the 2015 guidelines for full descriptions of each position and more information.
-Click here to apply now.
+Participants receive a stipend and arrange for academic credit at their home institutions.

 Various departments in the Museum have work/study opportunities for RISD students.
-For more information, contact Academic Programs.
+Current open positions are listed on RISD’s website.